marcosvbras/design-patterns-kotlin/README.md

-# Design Potterns in Kotlin
+# Design Patterns in Kotlin
 This repository tries to summarize my studies related to Design Patterns in Kotlin.
 All markdowns with explanations are listed below.

 ### Creational Patterns